Static tables

 Unsorted tables

-For unsorted tables, the concept of a key is not defined, so searching for data by key is ineffective.
+For unsorted tables, the concept of a key is not defined, so searching for data by key is possible only if you read the whole table.
 However, you can access it by row numbers.

 Note